gsoules/AvantSearch/README.md

 Many options require that you specify a formatted list of information using commas or other characters as separators.
 For these options, spaces before and after the separators are ignored.

+Syntax for some options is shown using [BNF notation](https://en.wikipedia.org/wiki/Backus%E2%80%93Naur_form).

 <hr/>

 #### Titles Only Option